-No. Admissions selected those students whose educational backgrounds indicate they would likely benefit from extra assistance during their transition to college life, particularly to the academic expectations at Holy Cross.
-This includes, but is not restricted to, first-generation college students, students who come from underresourced high schools, and students who are English language learners or for whom English is a second language.
+No. Admissions invites a select group of academically promising students that come from diverse educations, personal, and financial circumstances.
+This includes, but is not restricted to, first-generation college students, students who come from under-resourced high schools, and students who are English language learners or for whom English is a second language.

 Is my admission to Holy Cross contingent on my participation in Passport?